A-Lex-McLee/PseudoQ-2.1/README.md

         - blanked grids/puzzles to train solvers
     * SQL API to load / store datasets

-All other components require PsQ_Grid and PsQ_GridCollection
+(Almost) all other components require PsQ_Grid and PsQ_GridCollection.

-This repository is part of a side project of mine called "The syntax of Sudoko grids" (some might prefer the label 'geometry' instead of 'syntax', but I'm a linguist and I call the shots here!).
-It provides the basic architecture to instantiate, generate, manipulate and permute Sudoku grids.
+**GUI**:
+- tkinter: 'PsQ_GUI' - obsolete/deprecated (in case you have not installed PyQt)
+- PyQt: 'PsQ_Display
+Currently, the GUI is mostly for illustrating the basic functionalities of Grid and GridCollection